mrmartineau/zander.wtf-2017/_posts/2016-04-15-site-redesign.md

 This is a little detail that I love and will start using on other sites that I develop.
 I changed standard link underlines so that any descenders break the underline itself.

 ## Fin
 This new version is as simple as I dared make it, without it looking too basic, as I still wanted it to be 'designed' in some way.
-My [page speed score](https://developers.google.com/speed/pagespeed/insights/?url=martineau.tv&tab=desktop) is pretty impressive too, with 90/100 on mobile and 96/100 on desktop 🎉
+My [WebPageTest score](http://www.webpagetest.org/result/160420_GW_BC8/) was the best I’ve ever seen & my [page speed score](https://developers.google.com/speed/pagespeed/insights/?url=martineau.tv&tab=desktop) is pretty impressive too, with 90/100 on mobile and 96/100 on desktop 🎉

 [^1]: Tests at Amazon revealed similar results: every 100 ms increase in load time of Amazon.com decreased sales by 1% (Kohavi and Longbotham 2007)